pcg79/Reminders-Addon/README.md

 class, profession, and name only support equals.  level supports equal, less than, greater than, less than or equal to, and great than or equal to.

 TODO:

-daily and weekly times to remind
+Daily and weekly times to remind

+Better UI

+Allow specific recipes/spells condition

+Allow profession level condition